-Check traffic and your mirrors thoroughly in all directions.

-Turn off your four-way flashers.

-Activate the left turn signal.

-When traffic permits, you should release the parking brake and pull straight ahead.

-Do not turn the wheel before your vehicle moves.

-Check traffic from all directions, especially to the left

-Steer and accelerate smoothly into the proper lane when safe to do so.

-Once your vehicle is back into the flow of traffic, cancel your left turn signal.
+- · Check traffic and your mirrors thoroughly in all directions. - · Turn off your four-way flashers. - Activate the left turn signal. - When traffic permits, you should release the parking brake and pull straight ahead. - · Do not turn the wheel before your vehicle moves. - Don't stall the engine or allow your vehicle to roll forward or backward. - Check traffic from all directions, especially to the left. - Steer and accelerate smoothly into the proper lane when safe to do so. - Once your vehicle is back into the flow of traffic, cancel your left turn signal.

-13.1.7 - Curve
+Curve